-Alexx was diagnosed with a rare and terminal childhood cancer.
+My son Alexx was diagnosed with a rare and terminal childhood cancer a few months prior to his 8th birthday.
 For weeks he had displayed occasional neurological symptoms.
 He experienced sporadic clumsiness and slurred speech.
 We worked closely with his pediatrician.
-When his symptoms severely and suddenly increased he was immediately schedule for an MRI and a tumor was found.
-What should have been a normal Friday afternoon left me facing a mothers worst nightmare.
-By days end I did the only thing I knew.
+When his symptoms severely and suddenly increased he was immediately scheduled for an MRI and a tumor was found.
+What should have been a normal Friday afternoon left me facing a mother’s worst nightmare.
+By day’s end, I did the only thing I knew.
 I put my trust and my son in the hands of God.

-As he responded to initial medication it was decided that he would receive radiation treatment.
+As he responded to the initial medication it was decided he would receive radiation treatment.
 He had to be fitted with a plastic mesh looking mask that would cover his entire head and literally attach him to a table.
 The day he had to be fitted for the mask, he was terrified.
 I hugged him, I encouraged him, and then I prayed with him.
 “Lord, I thank you that you did not give Alexx a spirit of fear, but of love and of power and of sound mind.
 Thank you for giving your angels charge over him.
-Please let him feel Your peace….”
-I prayed with a confidence I did not know that I possessed.
+Please let him feel Your peace…” I prayed with a confidence I did not know I possessed.

 After just over a week of hospitalization, Alexx came home.
 He was so excited to be home with his family and sleeping in his own bed.
 Clearly still fragile, we faced nights of interrupted sleep to attend to him.
-One morning we awoke startled as we had not been awaken during the night.
-Over breakfast Alexx told us he hadn’t slept well.
+One morning we awoke startled as we had not been awakened during the night.
+Over breakfast, Alexx told us he hadn’t slept well.
 When we asked why he didn’t call for us he responded “I was okay.
 An angel came and held my hand.”

 In his best teasing tone my husband asked “oh, really, was it a boy angel or a girl angel?”

-Alexx thought a moment and responded “I don’t know, I had my eyes closed….wait, no, it was a girl.”
+Alexx thought a moment and responded, “I don’t know, I had my eyes closed.
+Wait, no, it was a girl.”

 Very matter of fact, Alexx replied, “Because she had long fingernails.”

 Although he did not speak of attending angels again, I believe the veil between life and death can get very thin when one gets so close to death.
 We had shared his comfort of an attending angel with some of our family.
-One family member was so touched by his story that they sent him a small coin sized object reflecting a carved angel.
+One family member was so touched by his story that they sent him a small coin-sized object reflecting a carved angel.
 He adored the small trinket and stashed it away in his treasure box as a reminder of how God gave His angel charge over him.
-So, among a variety of pebbles, a lost Robbins feather, a favorite hot wheel that suffered a broken wheel, and other priceless mementos of an 8 year old boy, lay the coin sized trinket carved with an angel.
+So, among a variety of pebbles, a lost Robbins feather, a favorite hot wheel that suffered a broken wheel, and other priceless mementos of an 8-year-old boy, lay the coin-sized trinket carved with an angel.

 As Alexx’s radiation treatment began he held onto God’s promises.
-During our drive to his first treatment he and I prayed together numerous times.
+During our drive to his first treatment, he and I prayed together numerous times.
 In the car at every red light.
 In the elevator that took us to the radiation department.
 In the waiting room surrounded by other patients.

-The two technicians tried to coax him to lay back, but he said “no, wait…” They continued to coax him and spoke non-stop words of encouragement.
-Finally, in frustration Alexx raised his voice and said “WAIT!”
-As the room became quiet he said “my mom has to pray first…”
+The two technicians began coaxing him to lay back, but he said “no, wait…” They continued to coax him and spoke non-stop words of encouragement.
+Finally, in frustration, Alexx raised his voice and said “WAIT!”
+As the room became quiet he added “my mom has to pray first…”